 Hybrid protocols combine the features of reactive and proactive protocols.
-These protocols have the advantage of both proactive and reactive routing protocols to balance the delay which was the disadvantage of Table driven protocols and control overhead (in terms of control packages).
+These protocols have the advantage of both proactive and reactive routing protocols to balance the delay.
 Main feature of Hybrid Routing protocol is that the routing is proactive for short distances to shorten the routing discovery time and to Reduce the memory size whereas reactive for long distances to reduce the size of the routing table and overhead as long distance destination nodes do not maintain routing information due to large overhead.